javadib/v2-xbot/README.md

    - Replace `11111111` with your Telegram Admin ID.
    - Replace `YOUR_SUPPORT_USERNAME` with your support Telegram username (Remember put `@` at the first).
    - Replace `@YOUR_BOT_TOKEN` with your Telegram bot token.
-4) Update `Plan` models (line 43-87). these are JSON Array, and you can add/remove items.
+4) Update `Plan` models (line 43-87) that are JSON Array, and you can add/remove items.
-5) Update `Server` models (line 115-126). these are JSON Array, and you can add/remove items.
+5) Update `Server` models (line 115-126) that are JSON Array, and you can add/remove items.
 6) Update `Payment` model (line 227-234).
 Replace your card info for payment.
 7) Replace whole codes with default cloudflare worker code.
 8) Save and deploy worker and send a `GET ` request to `/registerWebhook` path to register webhook of your bot. make sure you see `ok` in response.